Guide to Lowering Your Credit Card Interest Rate (APR)

 The Takeaway

-If you pay off your credit card balance in full each month, you won’t have to worry about your APR too much.
+If you pay off your credit card balance in full each month, you generally won’t have to worry about your APR too much.
 That being said, it’s always smart to try to secure the lowest APR possible in case it’s necessary to carry a balance from time to time.

 Having a lower APR on a credit card means the cost of borrowing money is lower.
 More of your monthly payments can go toward paying down the principal balance instead of interest.
 In turn, this can help you pay off your debt faster, save money, and even build your credit score.